2.6 Dynamic enumerations

 Sales territory enumeration

 In our project, a list of sales territories is a good example of such a dynamic enumeration.
-Instead of showing or entering internal numeric territory ID on the sales order screens, we would like to show or select the territory name that is defined on the sales territory
+Instead of showing or entering the internal numeric territory ID on the sales order screens, we would like to show or select the territory name that is defined on the sales territory

 object.

-type of operation with an xfk:enum-cache
+operation with an xfk:enum-cache

 element, where you can give enumeration a name, and indicate which output parameter returns the ID, and which parameter returns the description for each enumeration element.

-Generating Read List operation
+Generating Read Enum operation

 file and run this generator on the sales territory